ForEvolve/forevolve.github.io/contact.md

 header-img: '//cdn.forevolve.com/blog/images/pages-header/contact-header-book.jpg'
 ---

-Please use one of the social media or email links at the bottom of the page or on the floating panel to get in touch.
+Please use one of the social media or email links at the top or bottom of the page to get in touch.

 {% comment %}<p>Want to get in touch with me?
 Fill out the form below to send me a message and I will try to get back to you within 24 hours!</p>